e-dovi/geolocation/README.md

 # Distance Sorting

-This project allows users to sort various addresses by distance from a certain location.
+This project allows users to sort various addresses by distance from a chosen location.

 ### `npm install`

-npm install can be run to install all the dependencies of the project.
+run npm install to install all dependencies.

 ### `node index.js`

-This command starts the project locally on port 5000.
+Start the server locally on port 5000.

 ### `Environment variables`